Saint Louis University Harm and Alcohol Reduction Program

 The SHARP program was created to aid students in making more informed, better decisions regarding alcohol and other substance use.
 The SHARP program aims to assist students in making responsible decisions, prepare them to be a successful student at Saint Louis University and beyond, and to build strong character and integrity as a man, woman, and member of the global community.

-Most students come to the program by mandate of the The Office of Student Conduct after they are involved in an incident involving alcohol or drugs.
-As a part of the conduct process, the student is required to complete an alcohol and/or drug assessment with the SLU Student Counseling Center.
-The counselor designated to provide these assessments is Jay Winig (background and contact information can be found here).
+Most students come to the program by mandate of the The Office of Student Responsibility and Community Standards after they are involved in an incident involving alcohol or drugs.
+As a part of the conduct process, the student is required to complete an alcohol and/or drug assessment with the Univeristy Counseling Center.

 The designated counselor will conduct a thorough assessment and recommend an appropriate course of treatment for the student.
 There are several possible courses of action; the most common include: